freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/compare-a-list-of-strings.md

 # --description--

-A [list](https://en.wikipedia.org/wiki/List_(abstract_data_type) "wp: List\_(abstract_data_type)") or sequence is an abstract data type that represents a finite number of ordered values, where the same value may occur more than once.
-Here is an example:
+A list is a type of data that shows values, you may notice its similarity to sequence from other Rosetta challenges, which is true.
+As they can have a repeating values, here is an example:

 ```js
 const list = [['AA',  'BB', 'CC'], ['AA', 'ACB', 'AA'], [], ['AA']];